cggonzal/monolith/README.md

 ```
 ---
 ## Server Setup
-Assuming you have a newly created ubuntu server that you have ssh access into, just run:
+Export a strong `SECRET_KEY` locally (the setup script refuses to run without it), then run:
 ```bash
 make server-setup root@{{ip address of server}}
 ```

 Edit `server_management/Caddyfile` with your domain and any desired tweaks before running the setup.
+The script installs Caddy, writes `/etc/systemd/system/monolith.service` to launch the binary directly on `127.0.0.1:$PORT`, and uploads the Caddyfile so the proxy terminates TLS and retries upstream requests during deploys.

 For example,
 ```bash